vimist/logger-helper/docs/getting_started.rst

     >>>     print('Doing something with {} and {}'.format(param_1, param_2))
     >>>     raise Exception('Something didn\'t work out...')

-After you've wrapped your classes and functions, you can use your classes and functions just as you would normally:
+After you've wrapped your classes and functions, you can use them just as you would normally:

     >>> my_class = MyClass()
     >>> my_class.method_one('Hi')